gsoules/AvantRelationships/README.md

 ```

 ### Custom Relationships
+This option lets you specify the names of custom callback functions that you write to dynamically create relationships
+for the items being viewed.
+The function must create and array of one or more Item objects that are somehow related to
+the item being viewed.
+These items will appear in their own relationship group at the end of the item's Show page
+after all other relationship groups.
+A relationship to the group will also appear in the visualization.

-This option lets you write custom logic that dynamically add relationships from the item being viewed to one or more
+Note that custom relationships are one-way from the item being viewed to other items.
+If you click one of the related
-other items.
-Use of this option requires familiarity with the public methods of the AvantRelationships `RelatedItemsTreeNode`
-class and its `addKidToRelatedItemsTreeNode` method.
+items, it's Show page will not display a relationship back to the original item.

-The syntax for each row of the Custom Relationships option is
+Each row of the Custom Relationships option specifies one group.
+The synxtax is:

     <class-name> "," <function-name>